 In America, the fruit of the capsicum plant is typically called a "pepper", or sometimes "chili pepper", whereas in Britain said fruit is typically referred to simply as a "chilli" (note the spelling), and "pepper" by itself refers exclusively to the dried and ground fruit of the piper plant, which Americans usually call "black pepper", while "peppers" generally refers to American bell peppers.
 The term "chili", when used by itself in America, usually refers to chili con carne.

-And in Australia, we call the small spicy ones "chilli" and the larger ones "capsicum"
+And in Australia, the small spicy ones are called "chilli" and the larger ones "capsicum"

 And what Britons refer to as an "aubergine" is called an "eggplant" by Americans.